 Source: Applied Survey Research.
 (2017).
 San Francisco Homeless Count.
-Watsonville, CA. Note: Multiple response question.
-Percentages may not add up to 100.
+Watsonville, CA.

 FOOD SECURITY

 Food insecurity is associated with adverse health outcomes, including increased prevalence of chronic health conditions, and preventing those that are already ill from improving health outcomes.
 6 Respondents were asked if they had experienced a food shortage at any time in the four weeks prior to the survey.
 Fifty-two percent (52%) reported experiencing a food shortage, a decrease compared to 58% in 2015.